TylerYep/workshop/README.md

 # Style Guide
 - Use `scripts/install-hooks` to enforce all styles.
-- Order functions within a class in the following order:
+- Order functions within a class using flake8-function-order.

 ### Types and Data Structures